Make friends with nature.

 Friendship with Nature

-Friendship with Nature is a nonprofit organization that invites children and young people to reconnect with nature with an open heart.
-We aim to create spaces where wonder, joy, and a sense of connection can flourish through vivid, moving experiences.
+Friendship with Nature is a not-for-profit organisation that invites children and young people to reconnect with nature with an open heart.
+We aim to create spaces where a sense of wonder, joy and connection can flourish through vivid, moving experiences.

-Us Plant music is a special path for us.
-It can serve as a subtle bridge to perceiving plants in a new way: not merely as part of the environment, but as a living presence.
-Together with stories, creative projects, and direct experiences of nature, moments arise that touch the heart and allow a deep connection to grow.
+us One particular approach we take is ‘plant music’.
+It can serve as a subtle bridge to help us perceive plants in a new light: not merely as part of our surroundings, but as a living presence.
+Together with stories, creative projects and direct experiences of nature, this gives rise to moments that touch the soul and allow a deep connection to grow.

-Our goal is to build a network of 99 schools across all continents.
-In this way, children worldwide will be able to experience how initial wonder turns into mindfulness, mindfulness into trust, and trust into a genuine friendship with nature—as a living foundation for a more conscious future.
+Our aim is to build a network of 99 schools across all continents.
+In this way, children worldwide will be able to experience how initial wonder turns into mindfulness, mindfulness into trust, and trust into a genuine friendship with nature – as a living foundation for a more conscious future.

 Rediscover nature – through the music of plants

 Reconnecting with nature means more than simply spending time in it.
-It means slowing down, observing, listening more closely, and rediscovering that living reality that sustains, surrounds, and permeates us.
-In plants, trees, earth, light, and rhythm, we encounter not only biological diversity but also a deeper order of life—one that is now recognized even by biology and into which we ourselves are woven.
+It means slowing down, becoming more aware, listening more intently, and rediscovering that living reality which sustains, surrounds and permeates us.
+In plants, trees, earth, light and rhythm, we encounter not only biological diversity, but also a deeper order of life – one that is now recognised even by biology and into which we ourselves are woven.

-This is made possible by capturing a plant’s subtle electrical changes via sensors and translating them into sounds.
+This is made possible by sensors that detect subtle electrical changes in a plant and translate them into sounds.
 In this way, a living process is made audible, bringing us closer to nature in a new, mindful way and inviting us to a deeper experience.

 Partner